mariob0503/bigbang/readme.md

+# point logging of a loyalty system

+Copyright (c) 2025 by Mario Burmeister and Simplix.Solutions (https://simplix.solutions)
+for the point logging functionality

-# Big Bang Simulation Demo
+includes # Big Bang Simulation Demo

 This is a Three.js demo that simulates the Big Bang expanding into the universe.
 It includes advanced particle systems, bloom post-processing effects, OrbitControls, and interactive UI controls using dat.GUI.